DanielCreggOrganization/w5-lab-exceptions-nastaj/README.md

 # Java Exception Handling Lab

 Java exceptions are events that occur during the execution of a program, they signal that an error or unexpected condition has occurred.
-Exceptions allow your program to handle these events gracefully rather than crashing unexpectedly.
+Exceptions allow your program to handle these events gracefully rather than crashing.
 This lab is divided into several standalone sections, each containing

     1. An Explanation
     2. An Example